Thorgc/V2RayCloudSpider/README.md

   > **Function Iteration**

-  1. Using `Redis ` to take over the access business to improve distribution efficiency.
+  1. Using `Redis` to take over the access business to improve distribution efficiency.
   2. Open get interface.
 Please refer to the manual for usage.
-  3. `SleepTime` increased to `30s/e.`
+  3. `ConfinementTime` increased to `30s/e`.

 ## :eagle: 快速上手